dennis-kao/MendelianRNA-seq-DB/README.md

 FilterSpliceJunctions.py contains some pre-defined queries which can be used to filter junctions in the database in hopes of finding an aberrant splicing event causative for disease.

 SpliceJunctionDiscovery.py usually takes the longest to execute.
 This step is parallelized and the number of worker processes can specified in the torque file or as an arguement to the script.
 AddJunctionsToDatabase.py is much faster and likely takes minutes to an hour for sample sizes less than 100.
 Querrying the database using FilterSpliceJunctions is probably the fastest step taking seconds to execute.

 ## Required files

 1. .bam (and .bai) files produced from an RNA-seq pipeline - All control or "healthy" .bams need to have the phrase 'GTEX' in their file name for read count logic to work properly.
-You need a sufficient number of high quality control BAMs so that you can filter out more splice junctions and discover those that are specific to a diseased sample.
-The [GTEx project](https://www.gtexportal.org/home/) is what I used for control BAMs.
+The [GTeX project](https://www.gtexportal.org/home/) is what I used for control BAMs.
 All BAM files in the database should be from the same tissue due to tissue specific expression.

 2. transcript_file - A text file containing a list of genes and their spanning chromosome positions that you want to discover junctions in:
 	```